Saturday, January 26, 2013

 Cora Lynn Cheese Factory

 The Cheese Factory at Cora Lynn is a prominent landmark, and as you can see by the date on the factory, it was established in 1910.
 This photograph was taken in 1998 and it has since been refurbished.
-I have tried to find out the exact date of the opening, but can only conclude from the following newspaper reports that it was either December 1910 or January 1911.
-The factory was extended in the 1930s and in 1932 had around 500 regular suppliers, however it was closed in the late 1940s.
+I have tried to find out the exact date of the opening, but can only conclude from the following newspaper reports that it was in November 1911.
+The factory was was established by the Drouin Co-Operative Butter Factory.
+The factory was remodelled in 1932 and at that time had around 500 regular suppliers.
+(1) The factory appears to have closed in the late 1940s and then re-opened for a short time time in the early 1950s.
+(2)

 The Factory was under construction in December 1910.